 Hip Hop culture is not all about violence, sex, drugs, and misogyny.
 Though this has become the stereotyped image of Hip Hop, Hip Hop as a culture, and as a musical art form, is greatly diverse.
 The “problem” with the majority of Hip Hop Gaming is that it perpetuates the notion that Hip Hop culture is only about senseless violence, misogyny, and power.
 Hip Hop empires, like Def Jam, could have decided to make non-violent Hip Hop games, but instead seem only focused on ultra-violent games that have mainly young Black males committing violence and, at times, objectifying women.

 To go further, we can join Rhetorical theory of social construction and the notion that games function as signs.
 “It was one of Saussure’s fundamental insights that the meanings of signs are arrived at arbitrarily via cultural convention.
 The idea that the meaning of signs rests not in the signs themselves but in the surrounding system is critical to our study of games.
 It is people (or players), after all, who bring meaning to signs” 64).
+Don’t waste your time searching for lower prices on Furosemide!
+Buy it for $0.46 now!
 If the signs (Hip Hop Games) are created and interpreted by the surrounding culture then the games (1) illustrate dynamics within the society that created them and (2) perpetuate a certain ethos about those people displayed in the game among those that are most heavily involved in interpreting those signs/games.
 In other words, the gamers that consume Hip Hop gaming, many times White and middle-class, project senseless violence and misogyny onto Black culture, specifically young, Black males.